Cycleways & Footpaths

-Council is responsible for the maintenance of more than 83.8 kilometres of paved concrete footpaths and approximately 24 kilometres of off-road cycleways.
+Council is responsible for the maintenance of more than 100 kilometres of paved concrete footpaths and approximately 24 kilometres of off-road cycleways.

-Council has adopted a Strategic Access Plan that will link various facilities throughout Bathurst with a paved footpath.
+Council has adopted a Community Access and Cycling Plan that will link various facilities throughout Bathurst with a paved footpath.
 The plan was adopted in 2011 and commenced in the 2011/2012 construction program.

 The first priority is to connect medical facilities, such as hospitals and aged care facilities, followed by educational facilities and shopping areas.

-At the time, the works identified in the Strategic Access Plan were estimated to cost in the order of $4.2 million to complete.
+At the time, the works identified in the Plan were estimated to cost in the order of $10 million to complete.
 The impact of this on Council's resources led to the ranking of the identified works on the basis of priorities and this is the program that has been followed since adoption.

 The 2022/2023 Footpath/cycleway construction program includes:

 - Rocket Street - Stewart Street to Rankin Street